pillar-markup/pillar/README.md

 #### Tailored installation (for non-full lovers)
 Producing pdf documents with Pillar requires a `LaTeX` installation with certain packages.
-Pillar 7.7.3 introduced the possibility to use LaTeX 2018 or the rolling version of 2019.
 Check the ensure-deps.sh files and the support/latex.

 ## Getting started